 An example of how to calculate a network provider’s Maximum Credit Allowance is provided in Example 3 below.
 For the purposes of this example, the Maximum Credit Allowance is assumed to be $100 million (or 25% of Total Annual Retailer Charges of $400 million).

 In this example, it is assumed the retailer has a Standard and Poor’s credit rating of AAA.
-In accordance with the table in Schedule 1, their Credit Allowance Percentage will be 100%.
+In accordance with table 1.1, the Credit Allowance Percentage will be 100%.
 The Credit Allowance for the Retailer is calculated as follows:

 Credit Allowance = Maximum Credit Allowance x Credit Allowance Percentage